-Additional process and procedure for Faculty discipline and dismissal is found in the UW-Eau Claire Faculty and Academic Staff Rules and Procedures: https://www.uwec.edu/files/4586/FASRP.pdf.
+Additional process and procedure for Faculty discipline and dismissal is found in the UW-Eau Claire Faculty and Academic Staff Rules and Procedures: here.

 UWS Chapter 11: Wis.
 Admin.
 Code: Procedures for Academic Staff Dismissal and for Discipline and Dismissal in Title IX Cases